jwallat/knowledge-acquisition/README.md

 ---

 Knowledge probing is a framework that allows probing for BERT's world knowledge.
 It builds on the work and the probing data by Petroni et. al. ([https://github.com/facebookresearch/LAMA](https://github.com/facebookresearch/LAMA)).
 Unlike others, this framework allows for probing all layers of BERT and fine-tuned BERT-models.
 To do so, a masked language modeling head is fine-tuned to the embeddings of the probing layer.
 More details on the methodology can be found in the paper (LINK).
+While this repository focuses on cloze-statement prediction, there is a [sister repository](https://github.com/jwallat/relation-classifcation) whichs purpose is to do relation classification.

 ---